carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 reverse) is O(1) worst case.
 Testing and setting bits within 128 bits (depends on size) of the current bit is also O(1).
 As a general statement, testing/setting bits in a SparseBitVector is O(distance away from last set bit).

+.. _dss_coalescingbitvector:

+CoalescingBitVector
+^^^^^^^^^^^^^^^^^^^

+The CoalescingBitVector container is similar in principle to a SparseBitVector, but is optimized to represent large contiguous ranges of set bits compactly.
+It does this by coalescing contiguous ranges of set bits into intervals.
+Searching for a bit in a CoalescingBitVector is O(log(gaps between contiguous ranges)).

+CoalescingBitVector is a better choice than BitVector when gaps between ranges of set bits are large.
+It's a better choice than SparseBitVector when find() operations must have fast, predictable performance.
+However, it's not a good choice for representing sets which have lots of very short ranges.
+E.g. the set `{2*x : x \in [0, n)}` would be a pathological input.

 .. _debugging: